-- d.
-Has a good working knowledge of the banking industry and market and keeps up-to-date with its core business purpose; - e.
-Directs, evaluates and guides the work of the key officers of the Bank; - f.
-Manages the Bank's resources prudently and ensures a proper balance of the same; - g.
-Provides the Board with timely information and interfaces between the Board and employees; - Builds the corporate culture and motivates the employees of the Bank; and - Serves the link between internal operations and external stakeholders.
+- e.
+Directs, evaluates and guides the work of the key officers of the Bank; - Manages the Bank's resources prudently and ensures a proper balance of the same; - g.
+Provides the Board with timely information and interfaces between the Board and employees; - h.
+Builds the corporate culture and motivates the employees of the Bank; and - i.
+Serves the link between internal operations and external stakeholders.